Aeomanate/MandelbrotFractal-CPP/README.md

 5. Compile & run

 ### Usage
-* Mouse wheel to zoom cartesian area
+* Mouse wheel to zoom cartesian area (or LMB/RBM)
 * Side mouse buttons to change zoom rectangle
-* Num+ and Num- to change count iterations for compute the fractal
+* Num+ and Num- (or space/n) to change count iterations for compute the fractal